grantcolley/blazor-notes/README.md

 ```

 > [!TIP]
-> Prefer the strongly typed EventCallback<TValue> over EventCallback.
-EventCallback<TValue> provides enhanced error feedback to users of the component.
+> Prefer the strongly typed `EventCallback<TValue>` over `EventCallback`. `EventCallback<TValue>` provides enhanced error feedback to users of the component.
 Similar to other UI event handlers, specifying the event parameter is optional.
-Use EventCallback when there's no value passed to the callback.
+Use `EventCallback` when there's no value passed to the callback.

 `EventCallback` and `EventCallback<TValue>` permit asynchronous delegates.